TĀ MĀTOU E TŪHURA ANA

 Whāinga | Aim

-This project aims to identify an optimal diet that meets the nutritional needs of Aotearoa New Zealand’s population while reducing greenhouse gas emissions, at minimal additional cost to individuals.
-It will also identify a range of feasible and acceptable policies to help New Zealanders move towards this diet.
+This project aimed to identify: an optimal diet that meets the nutritional needs of Aotearoa New Zealand’s population while reducing greenhouse gas emissions, at minimal additional cost to individuals; and a version of this diet that is more culturally acceptable to Māori.
+It also sought to identify a range of feasible and acceptable policies to help New Zealanders move towards these theoretical diets.

 Huarahi I Whāia | Approach